bitsbymax/Notes/Angular.md

 - Use an Observable when you want to subscribe to a stream of values emitted over time.
 - Observables are great for scenarios where you need to handle data streams from HTTP requests, WebSocket connections, or other asynchronous operations.
-- You can subscribe to an Observable using the .subscribe() method.
+- You can subscribe to an Observable using the `subscribe()` method.
 - Observables are more suitable when you only need to consume data and don't need to emit values yourself.

 #### Subject